 In addition, French politicians have the habit of creating new taxes every time they want to fund a project, rather than taking it from the existing budget.
 This has led to the creation of hundreds of “micro-taxes” and what is known as the mille feuille fiscal (meaning 1000 layers of taxes).

 As an example, France has 192 different taxes that collect less than 150€ million each (link in French), compared to Germany which has 3 such micro taxes.
-(It certainly keeps the accountants busy!)
+It certainly keeps the accountants busy!
+You can read more about French taxes here.

-1. There are 12 regions in Mainland France
+19. There are 12 regions in Mainland France.

 Mainland France is known collectively as the Hexagone because the map of it looks like a hexagon.
 It is made up of 12 regions: